-What are the uses for gamification?
+What are the best gamification strategies for online learning?
 Well, when used properly, gamification is like a learner engagement kit providing a set of useful tools (or game mechanics) that can make your learning content more effective.
 If the game mechanics are the tools, think of this article as the user-manual.

-To give you some inspiration in your gamified online learning adventure, here are 10 uses for gamification in online learning to make your training go a little further.
+To give you some inspiration in your gamified online learning adventure, here are 10 gamification strategies for online learning to make your training go a little further.

 1. Create clear learning pathways